Trade mark monitoring in Australia: what it is, why it matters, and how to set it up

 Monitoring your trademarks offers both protection and strategic advantages for your business.

-The most effective trademark monitoring strategy is to put in place trademark monitoring software that automatically searches the trade mark databases for you.
+The most effective trademark monitoring strategy is to put in place trademark monitoring software that automatically searches the trade mark registers for you.

 The main benefit of using trade mark monitoring software is that it allows you to set and forget your monitoring strategy.